-We are advancing the first Multi-Target Therapeutics® (MTT™) based on our AB-101 Platform to treat and cure severe and common skin diseases.
+We are advancing the first Multi-Target Therapeutics® (MTT™) based on our Zabalafin Platform (AB-101 Platform) to treat and cure severe and common skin diseases.
 Alphyn’s Platform produces therapeutic candidates with the potential to be safer and more effective, and the possibility for faster development times and lower costs than standard drugs.
-Alphyn’s lead product candidate, AB-101a, is in a Phase 2a clinical trial for adults and children, starting at age 2, with atopic dermatitis.
-The first cohort has been completed, meeting all primary endpoints.
+Alphyn’s lead product candidate, zabalafin hydrogel (AB-101a) has completed a Phase 2a clinical trial evaluating adults and children age 2 and up with atopic dermatitis, in 2 cohorts, with and without infected AD skin.
+The trial met all endpoints, demonstrating significant and clinically relevant improvements in itch, quality of life, inflammation, elimination of infected AD skin and control of Staph bacteria- associated and other AD Flares with minimal side effects and excellent patient tolerability.
+Planning for a global Phase 2b trial is under way.

 Our Vision: Complete, Effective and Safe.